vnguyenbfb/vnguyenbfb.github.io/_posts/2023-10-03-Is extreme weather getting more frequent in 2015?.md

 *Is extreme weather getting more frequent in 2015?*

 According to the graph, there is no trend showing that year 2015 is getting more frequent extreme weather.
-The most extreme cold weather is observed in February 2015 and extreme cold weather in  December 2015.
-Hot and cold extreme weather is also seen across the year but is not significantly as frequent compared to February and December 2015.
+Hot and cold extreme weather is seen scattering across the year.
+However, extreme cold weather is most frequently observed in February 2015 while extreme hot weather in December 2015.

 For future work, we can compare the extreme weather frequency in 2015 versus previous years like 2014, 2013, ect. to define any possible trends.